miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 * Audio Input Entitlement:

-There are no native 4D commands that records audio, but you may need this if you use plugins that do.
+There are no native 4D commands to record audio, but you may need this if you use plugins that do.

    * [4d-plugin-sfml-audio](https://github.com/miyako/4d-plugin-sfml-audio)

 * Camera Entitlement:

-There are no native 4D commands that records video, but you may need this if you use plugins that do.
+There are no native 4D commands to record video, but you may need this if you use plugins that do.

    * [4d-plugin-capture](https://github.com/miyako/4d-plugin-capture)

 * Address Book Entitlement:

-There are no native 4D commands that access contacts, but you may need this if you use plugins that do.
+There are no native 4D commands to access contacts, but you may need this if you use plugins that do.

    * [4d-plugin-address-book](https://github.com/miyako/4d-plugin-address-book)

 * Calendars Entitlement:

-There are no native 4D commands that access calendars, but you may need this if you use plugins that do.
+There are no native 4D commands to access calendars, but you may need this if you use plugins that do.

    * [4d-plugin-ical](https://github.com/miyako/4d-plugin-ical)
    * [4d-plugin-event-kit](https://github.com/miyako/4d-plugin-event-kit)